-Stylorouge, which was then best known for its album cover work with the band Blur, succeeded with Trainspotting by going anti-cliché.
-It used a bright orange color palette and Helvetica typography to resemble the warning signs you might see on hazardous materials or a bottle of prescription drugs, then shot black-and-white portraits of the actors—a major creative risk for a film that wasn't actually in black and white to begin with.
-But the initial test shots ended up being a bit… off; the cast looked too chummy, like they were part of a cheesy network sitcom and not a film about heroin.
-So they were shot in character instead.
+Stylorouge, which was then best known for their album cover work with the band Blur, succeeded with Trainspotting by going anti-cliché.
+They used a bright orange color palette and Helvetica typography to resemble the warning signs you might see on hazardous materials or a bottle of prescription drugs, then shot black-and-white portraits of the actors—a major creative risk for a film that wasn't actually in black and white to begin with.
+But the initial test shots ended up being a bit … off; the cast looked too chummy, like they were part of a cheesy network sitcom and not a film about heroin.
+So they shot them in character instead.

 "These guys just walked in very intense," said O'Connor, about the day of the photo session.
 By then, the cast had just wrapped shooting and was exhausted.
 "They really had been living this life for a few weeks.
 And it was a reasonably low-budget movie.
 They weren't being mollycoddled as actors.
 They looked pretty grim."